Skip to main content

 University of Kentucky faculty members with expertise in politics have been closely monitoring the evolving situation.

-Michael Zilis, an assistant professor in the Department of Political Science in the College of Arts and Sciences, teaches courses in American
+Michael Zilis, an assistant professor in the Department of Political Science in the College of Arts and Sciences

 By Richard LeComte